DanielZaksek/focus-stack-organizer/README.md

 - Leaves single images untouched
 - Detailed progress display and stack overview
 - Optional target directory for sorted stacks
+- Automatic focus stacking with HeliconFocus:
+  - Processes each stack with methods A, B, and C
+  - Creates an additional AB combination
+  - Supports both RAW/DNG and TIFF formats
+  - Saves results in a separate 'stacked' directory

 ## ⚙️ System Requirements